mbhynes/seeder/README.md

 2022-06-17 09:11:16 [scrapy.extensions.logstats] INFO: Crawled 32 pages (at 16 pages/min), scraped 30894 items (at 17037 items/min)
 ...
 ```
   - If desired, we may crawl forwards in time by specifying the `SEEDER_START_DATE` to be the same as the `SEEDER_START_WATERMARK`.
-(Or similarly start the crawl in the middle of the interval by doing a bit of date arithmetic)
+(Or similarly start the crawl in the middle of the interval by doing a bit of date arithmetic).
   - It is also possible to exclude parsing or marking requests to endpoints using the `SEEDER_EXCLUDE_ENDPOINTS` parameter, which must be a list of strings:
     ```python
     # seeder/settings.py